POISON BAIT – RECOGNIZE AND PROTECT

 Birch sugar cookies

 One of the most inconspicuous types of poison bait are “dog cookies” prepared with birch sugar.
 The problem is that these little cookies are almost invisible when they are scattered along the roadside.
 Birch sugar is an increasingly popular sweetener in human nutrition recently.
 However, birch sugar/xylitol is already highly toxic to dogs in very small doses.
-Xylith is the chemical name of the sweetener.
+Xylitol is the chemical name of the sweetener.
 It causes life-threatening liver damage in dogs.
 Even if the dog survives the poisoning, it will likely be dependent on medications that support liver function for the rest of its life.

 Rat poison